invertase/firebase-extensions/extensions/firestore-record-acknowledgments/POSTINSTALL.md

 });
 ```

-A user acknowledgment contains the following data:
+An acknowledgment contains the following data:

 - `userId`: The authenticated users UID.
 - `noticeId` The notice ID of this acknowledgment.